“Wonderful World” by Sam Cooke (courtesy of the rockabillie):

 Contrary, to what you are thinking after reading this post, I thought that (in my teenage years) Faulkner was the greatest of writers.
 But that was before I became acquainted with Hemingway and others.

+The PEN/Faulkner Foundation is an outgrowth of William Faulkner’s generosity in using his 1949 Nobel Prize winnings to create the William Faulkner Foundation; the aim was “to establish funds to support and encourage new fiction writers.”
 The Award for Fiction is awarded annually to the author of the year’s best works of fiction by American citizens.

 The presentation ceremony is in the Great Hall of the Folger Shakespeare Library in Washington, D.C.
 The organisation claims to be the “largest peer-juried award in the country.
 The award is $15,000.